forgefed/forgefed/spec/behavior.md

   `Grant` listed as an `object` in the `Revoke`
 - The `Revoke`'s `context` MUST be identical to the `context` of every `Grant` listed as an `object` in the `Revoke`
+- The `Revoke`'s `allows` MUST be identical to the `allows` of every `Grant` listed as an `object` in the `Revoke`

+Additional requirements:

+- If the canceled access includes `Grant`s that are delegations (i.e. specify the [delegates][prop-delegates] property), then the `Revoke` activity MUST provide the [object][] property, and have it list *all* canceled `Grant`s, not just the ones that are delegations
+- Implementations displaying a `Revoke` activity or an interpretation of it in a human interface MUST examine the `Revoke`'s [object][] property if it is present, check if any of the `Grant`s listed are delegations, and communicate that detail in the human interface

 Once actor *A* publishes the `Revoke`, it MUST from now on refuse to execute requests from actor *B* to access resources that actor *A* manages, coming as